whitecollaralgos/Algoways/playground/README.md

 ### 3. Running the Playground

-1. Start the main OpenAlgo application by running `python app.py`.
+1. Start the main AlgoWays application by running `python app.py`.
 2. Open `index.html` in your web browser.